-While they may cost a bit more than other draught seals, they deliver superior results and are made to last.
+While they may cost more than other draught seals, they deliver superior results and are made to last.

 We work with 3 main seals:

-1. AQ21 seals – is a foam seal that goes around each of the sashes.
-While other companies use 1 seal, we run the foam seal twice around each sash.
+These are foam seals that go around each of the sashes of a sash window.
+While other companies use 1 seal, we run the foam seal twice around each sash to ensure maximum draught-proofing.
 This helps reduce draughts, keeps noise out and means your sash windows open and close much more smoothly.

-3. Deventer SPV seals – are used for timber casement windows and doors.
+These are used for draught-proofing timber casement windows and doors.
 They fit around the entire frame and create an airtight seal when the window or door is shut.
-They’re made from rubber and are easy to clean and replace and retain their shape.
+They’re made from rubber and are easy to clean, replace and also retain their shape.
+These are a go-to when draught-proofing doors.
 (Note: misshaped seals are a no-no because they are gappy and let draughts in!)

-We cannot stress to you enough how important adequate draught proofing is.
-Some of our customers have had to go through the hassle and expensive of replacing their windows and doors because they’d become so draughty.
+We cannot stress to you enough how important adequate draught-proofing is.
+Some of our customers have had to go through the hassle and expense of replacing their windows and doors because they’d become so draughty.

-In fact, one customer’s 4-year-old daughter couldn’t sleep in her bedroom because it was too cold and was affecting her breathing.
+One customer’s 4-year-old daughter couldn’t sleep in her bedroom because it was too cold and was affecting her breathing.
 Fortunately, that’s no longer the case.
-We changed the windows and fitted them with our draught proofing, which means no more sleepless and uncomfortably cold nights.
+We changed the windows and fitted them with our draught-proofing, which means no more sleepless and uncomfortably cold nights.